Common Ground Concert Series

 What is the Common Ground Concert Series?

-CDDC and CAPA have partnered to present free nationally-renowned artists to the community at Columbus Commons.
+- Columbus Downtown Development Corporation and CAPA partner to present free nationally-renowned artists to the community at Columbus Commons.
 Free Common Ground Concerts to date include Bruce Hornsby, Blues Traveler and Boyz II Men.
 Be sure to read through all of the frequently asked questions below, and learn how to claim your tickets for unforgettable free music in the heart of Downtown Columbus!

 Do I need a ticket?